Vitrue, Inc.

 Vitrue, Inc. is a provider of social media publishing software, offering software-as-a-service (SaaS) tools that integrate with Facebook and Twitter.

+History

-Vitrue Inc. was founded in Atlanta in May 2006 by former Tandberg Television president Reggie Bradford with venture capital from General Catalyst Partners.
-The company offers software and services manage customer relations across the social web.
+Vitrue, Inc. was co-founded in Atlanta in May 2006 by entrepreneur Trevor Wright and former Tandberg Television president Reggie Bradford with venture capital from Neil Sequeira of General Catalyst Partners.
+The company offers software and services to manage customer relations across the social web.

-Working in partnership with Facebook as one of 14 original "Preferred Developer Consultants", Vitrue Publisher launched a suite of scheduling, moderation and analytics tools for marketers in 2009.
-In May 2010, they released Vitrue Tabs, which added module tools and a way for marketers to target and segment content to their communities geographically.
+Virtue publisher launched a suite of scheduling, moderation, and analytics tools for marketers in 2009.
+In May 2010, the company released Vitrue Tabs.